aayushi2002/URL_Shortner/README.md

 # URL_Shortner
 Python implementation for generating Tiny URL- and bit.ly-like URLs.
-Created usind pyshorteners library in python.
+Created using pyshorteners library in python.